alexalemi/plaque/DEVLOG.md

  - [ ] Add other mime types (pdf, video)

+## 2025-07-16

+Created an ast based parser that should be more robust and dependency tracking which is enabled by default.
+Initially this was breaking on doc strings for functions but now should just be top level.
+For some reason the execution counts don't seem to start at zero, not sure what the deal is there.

+Next enhancement to add would probably be to add some kind of api, which would let an agent like claude query or get the results of individual cells, that way they could see what is happening in a more fine grained way.
+The api should probably just serve json of the Cell objects on some path like /cells/ or something, not sure the right format there, and not sure if we can return proper python objects or maybe pickle serializations of them, but that seems a bit dangerous.

 ## 2025-07-15

 Published on PyPI. `uv publish`.
 Also tried to fix the double formatting of the LaTeX.